 Tourism Marketing Coordinator

-The National Museum of Australia is where our stories live.
+The National Museum of Australia is where our stories come alive

 It is the place to get to know the real, the treasured, the surprising, and the inspirational objects from Australian history.
 It is a place that celebrates Australia’s people and culture of storytelling.